Murders in the Rue Morgue (1971 film): Development

 Gordon Hessler was hired to direct the film.
 Hessler said that he felt the story was so familiar it needed to be changed, so he and writer Christopher Wicking decided to do it as a play-within-a-play, with a mystery happening around a theatre that was putting on a production of "The Murders in the Rue Morgue".
 The new storyline borrowed plot elements of The Phantom of the Opera.
+In a DVD interview, Hessler said that he felt it necessary to reinvent the plot as he believed the majority of audiences were too familiar with Poe's story.

 Casting

-Hessler said that Vincent Price "was very upset that he wasn't in" the film "but I had nothing to with that."
+Hessler said that Vincent Price "was very upset that he wasn't in" the film "but I had nothing to do with that."
 He thought that Price was having contractual fights with American International Pictures (AIP) at the time.
 Hessler said that AIP hired Jason Robards "because of his name, and he was quite well respected.
 Most actors like to play a horror part at some point in their life, so he was brought onboard."

 Filming

 Filming started October 1970.
 The film was shot in Toledo and Madrid, Spain.
 Hessler commented that it was easier to film there, as "You couldn't shoot that in London unless you built sets."

 Hessler said that Robards was "fine to work with" but, two weeks into filming, he told Hessler that he had the wrong part and wanted to be doing the other part.
 Hessler would have been happy to give him the other role, but by then it was too late.
 "It's always the monster who gets the best part in a horror picture, it's much more juicy", said Hessler.

 "We may have had too much fun", said Robards after production.
 "It's hard to tell."